A topic from the subject of Decomposition in Chemistry.

 Procedure:

-* Control group: The control group without compost provides a baseline for comparison.
+• Control group: The control group without compost provides a baseline to compare the effects of compost addition.

 Significance: